Orchitis is usually caused by a virus.

-Orchitis may cause the testis to shrink but usually does not decrease production of the male hormone testosterone.
-Orchitis may diminish the person's fertility, particularly if it affects both testes and/or occurs after puberty.
+Orchitis may affect one testis or both testes.
+Long term, it may cause the testis to shrink but usually does not decrease production of the male hormone testosterone.
+Orchitis may diminish fertility, particularly if it affects both testes and/or occurs after puberty.
 However, infertility is rare.

-Orchitis develops between 4 and 7 days after the salivary gland swelling.
+In boys or men with mumps, orchitis develops between 4 and 7 days after the salivary gland swelling.
 The testis swells and is painful.
 Sometimes both testes are affected.
-The person may also have fever, nausea, headache, and muscle aches.
+Fever, nausea, headache, and muscle aches may also occur.